Spina Bifida Patient Educational Video, an educational resource and the first patient-centered

 The level of the spinal defect can provide some prediction of the severity and extent of the neurological problems.
 However, the severity of the problems will only be determined over time.
 The Center will help coordinate all of the specialists and services necessary to help you care for your child.

-Contact the Texas Fetal Center to learn more.
+Contact The Fetal Center to learn more.

 Note: This information regarding your condition is meant to be a helpful, informative introduction.
 Because every newborn is different, this may not be applicable to all cases, especially if there are additional defects.
 Your team of experts at the Center will provide you with information specific to your pregnancy.